Elections in Canada: Electoral regulatory bodies

-National elections (Federal elections)
+National (federal) elections

-The Parliament of Canada has two chambers: the House of Commons has 338 members, elected for a maximum four-year term in single-seat electoral districts, and the Senate has 105 members appointed by the governor general on the advice of the prime minister.
+The Parliament of Canada has two chambers: the House of Commons has 343 members, elected for a maximum five-year term in single-seat electoral districts through first-past-the-post voting, and the Senate has 105 members appointed by the governor general on the advice of the prime minister.
 Senators are given permanent terms (up to age 75) and thus often serve much longer than the prime minister who was primarily responsible for their appointment.

 National elections are governed by the Canada Elections Act and administered by an independent agency, Elections Canada.
-Using the plurality voting system, Canadians vote for their local Member of Parliament (MP), who represents one specific constituency in the House of Commons.
+Canadians vote for their choice for local Member of Parliament (MP), who will hold a seat in the House of Commons.
+Under first-past-the-post voting, the plurality winner is elected and then votes as the named representative of that specific constituency in the House of Commons.
+But in practice usually voting in line with other members of their party caucus in the House of Commons.

 The leader of the party most likely to hold the confidence of the House of Commons becomes the prime minister.
+They stay in power as long as they hold the support of a majority of MPs in the House of Commons.

-Most MPs are members of a political party, although candidates may stand for election as independents unaffiliated with any political party.
-Since the practice of listing candidates' party affiliation on ballots began with the 1972 election, the Canada Elections Act has required that all local candidates be directly approved by the leader of their affiliated party, effectively centralizing the candidate nomination process.
-Once candidates are elected, sitting members of parliament are permitted to "cross the floor" switching party affiliation without having to first resign and restand for office under their new affiliation.
+Most MPs are members of a political party, although candidates may stand for election and be elected as independents unaffiliated with any political party.
+The practice of listing candidates' party affiliation on ballots began with the 1972 election.
+Since then, the Canada Elections Act has required that a local candidate running under a party label be directly approved by the leader of their affiliated party, effectively centralizing the candidate nomination process.

+Once MPs are elected, sitting members of parliament are permitted to "cross the floor" switching party affiliation without having to first resign and restand for office under their new affiliation.
 Sitting members may also be dismissed from or voluntarily leave their party and become independents.
-As a result, the distribution of seats by party affiliation often fluctuates in between elections.
+By-elections (casual vacancies) also may change the party seat counts.
+As a result, the distribution of seats by party affiliation often fluctuates between elections.